Prinaka/Resume-Screening-and-Technical-Assessment-System/README.md

 Live Demo : https://resume-screening-and-technical-assessment-system.streamlit.app

+A Streamlit-based Hiring Assistant that leverages:
+* Kimi K2 model to parse resumes, extract relevant details from the resume and job description.
-A Streamlit-based Hiring Assistant Chatbot that leverages Groq’s LLaMA 3.1 model to parse resumes, extract candidate information, generate technical questions based on the candidate's tech stack, and evaluate answers in real-time.
-This tool is ideal for automating the initial stages of technical recruitment.
+* LLaMA 3.1 to generate technical questions based on the candidate's tech stack, and evaluate answers in real-time.
+This tool is ideal for assisting candidates in the initial stages of technical recruitment.

 **Key Features:**

 * PDF Resume Upload: Accepts candidate resumes in PDF format.
-* Resume Parsing: Extracts key candidate details:
+* Resume Parsing: Extracts key candidate details using Kimi K2.
   - Full Name
   - Email Address
   - Phone Number